nazmoonnoor/nodejs_express_mongoose/README.md

 - Note 1: This repository includes the postman collection for the finished API
 - Note 2: Application will run with `yarn dev` command.
 - Note 3: `yarn build` command will build for the production deployment
-- Note 4: An endpoint named `seed` is added to seed some test data.
+- Note 4: An endpoint named `/seed` is added to seed some test data.

 ## Git clone